oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-24-artifact-object.md

 > NOTE 2: Typically, this is the language implied by the file name extension.

-> EXAMPLE: In an HTML file that contains embedded JavaScript™, `sourceLanguage` would be `"html"`.
+> EXAMPLE 1: In an HTML file that contains embedded JavaScript™, `sourceLanguage` would be `"html"`.

 If it is not possible to identify a primary language, `sourceLanguage` **MAY** specify any language used in the artifact, or it **MAY** be absent.